johnwangemory/playbook-ec2/README.md

 # playbook-ec2

-Ansible Playbook to provision EC2 instances with list and terminate plays.
+This is an Ansible Playbook to provision EC2 instances with list and terminate plays.
 All the playbooks are idempotent which means it is safe to run them multiple times.
 Currenly, it supports Ubuntu and CentOS only.
-Two web applications, idservice and mbservice, have been fully tested.
+Two web applications, idservice and mbservice, have been fully tested with Nginx and Apache.
 Within these web applications, roles for Nginx, Apache2, Tomcat7, ActiveMQ and Postgresql are used.

-This playbook treats the EC2 instance immutable on its EC2 properties, such as AMI, Type, VPC, Security Group, Networks, Volume, etc. It means if any of them needs to be changed, a new instance has to be created with the old instance destroyed.
+This playbook treats the EC2 instance immutable on most of the EC2 properties, such as AMI, Type, VPC, Networks, Volume, etc. It means if any of them needs to be changed, a new instance has to be created with the old instance destroyed.
 But for other server configurations, such as packages, applications, etc, they will be treated as mutable.

 ## Status